Y3llowDuck/RDP-Automation/README.md

 # RDP Automation Script

 A PowerShell script to automate enabling Remote Desktop, creating a local administrator user, and configuring firewall rules for RDP access.
 This script simplifies the process, especially in environments like Evil-WinRM sessions where executing certain commands can be challenging.
+Once we have enable RDP , open the required port and added the "pwn" user, we can enjoy the full Windows GUI and run commands freely.

 ## Features